 Command/ Role Description Service Unuath User / JSO NSO Key/CSP access Key types Export - handle, ACL handle, ACL Exports a key in plain text.
 If the unit has been initialized to comply with FIPS 140-2 level 3 roles and services and key management, this service is only available for public keys.
 Exports a [public] key object.
 Any key type Feature Enable - cert cert Enables a service.
 This requires a certificate signed by the nCipher Master Feature Enable key.
-Firmware Authenticate yes yes yes Performs a zero knowledge challenge response protocol based on HMAC that enables a user to ensure that the firmware in the module matches the firmware supplied by nCipher.
+Uses the public half of the nCipher Master Feature Enable Key Firmware Authenticate yes yes yes Performs a zero knowledge challenge response protocol based on HMAC that enables a user to ensure that the firmware in the module matches the firmware supplied by nCipher.
 The protocol generates a random value to use as the HMAC key.
-No access to keys or CSPs FormatToken level 2 cert yes Formats a smart card or software token ready for use. only May use a module key to create challenge response value level 2 Generates a symmetric key of a given type with a specified ACL and returns a handle.
+No access to keys or CSPs FormatToken level 2 only cert yes Formats a smart card or software token ready for use.
+May use a module key to create challenge response value Generate Key level 2 only cert yes Generates a symmetric key of a given type with a specified ACL and returns a handle.
 Optionally returns a certificate containing the ACL.
 Creates a new symmetric key object.
-Sets the ACL and Application Generate Key only cert yes data for that object.
+Sets the ACL and Application data for that object.
 Optionally uses module signing key and exports the key generation certificate AES, DES, Triple DES, Arc Four, Blowfish, CAST 5, CAST 6, Serpent, SEED, Twofish Generate Key level 2 Generates a key pair of a given type with specified ACLs for each half or the pair.
 Performs a pair wise consistency check on the key pair.
 Returns two key handles.
 Optionally returns certificates containing the ACL.
-Pair only cert cert cert yes Creates two new key objects Sets the ACL and Application data for those objects.
+Pair only cert yes Creates two new key objects Sets the ACL and Application data for those objects.
 Optionally uses module signing key and exports two key generation certificates.
-RSA, EI Gamal, KCDSA, DSA Generates a new long term key.
+RSA, El Gamal, KCDSA, DSA 0 Generates a new long term key.
 Generate KLF - FE FE Erases the module long term key, creates new module long term key